Indoor swimming pools and indoor pool designs. Get the most fun from home indoor in ground swimming pools.

 You have options that include:

-An in door pool will create a very humid area if it doesn't have a proper source of fresh air, exhaust, and dehumidification system.
+this part is so vitally important.
+An indoor pool will create a very humid area if it doesn't have a proper source of fresh air, exhaust, and dehumidification system.
 This will prevent any mold or mildew growth.

 The actual indoor pool comes in a standard size of 8' x 15' with a full space of at least 11' x 18'.
 The initial cost for a pool this size is about $20,000.
 You'll find most pools are about 40" deep and, depending upon where you live, can go up to 80" in depth.